mllewis/RC/analysis/refComplex_paper_analyses_SI.md

 We selected 499 English words that were broadly distributed in their length.
 All of these words were included in the MRC Psycholinguistic Database (Wilson, 1988).
 We considered three different metrics of word length: phonemes, syllables, and morphemes.
-Measures of phonemes and syllables were taken from the MRC corpus, while measures of morphemes were taken from CELEX2 database (Baayen, Piepenbrock, & Gulikers, 1995).
+Measures of phonemes and syllables were taken from the MRC corpus and measures of morphemes were taken from CELEX2 database (Baayen, Piepenbrock, & Gulikers, 1995).
 Below are histograms of the number of words as a function of each of the three length metrics.
 All three metrics were highly correlated with eachother (phonemes and syllables: _r_ = .88; phonemes and morphemes: _r_ = .65; morphemes and syllables: _r_ = .67).
-All three metrics were also highly correlated with number of characters, the length metric we use in Study 11 for the cross-linguistic analyses (phonemes: _r_ = .92; morphemes: _r_ = .69; syllables: _r_ = .87).
+All three metrics were also highly correlated with number of characters, the length metric we use for the cross-linguistic analyses in Study 11(phonemes: _r_ = .92; morphemes: _r_ = .69; syllables: _r_ = .87).